 - Student organizations are not eligible for ILS Travel Grants but may contact the Office of Community Engagement, Equity, and Belonging for logistical assistance.

-Applications for funding must be submitted and received by the International Legal Studies office at least four three weeks prior to the proposed travel departure date.
+Applications for funding must be submitted and received by the International Legal Studies office at least four weeks prior to the proposed travel departure date.
 Applicants should keep in mind that the review process is such that it may take up to four weeks before a decision is issued.

 HLS students applying for an International Legal Studies Travel Grant must submit an application form, resume, and a current official Harvard Law School transcript that includes the student’s most recent reported grades as of the application submission.
 Students can order official transcripts online by going to the Office of the Registrar’s Transcript Requests page and selecting “Placing a Transcript Order Online.”
 Official transcripts may be in electronic or paper form but must be sent directly from the Office of the Registrar, or, if delivered by the student, arrive in the original signed and sealed envelope.
 (Please note that requests for HLS transcripts may take 3-5 days to process, so applicants should plan accordingly.)